ErikBoesen/crrpt/README.md

 # crrpt
-A tool which can be used to hide a bash script inside a `.app` file without impeding that application's normal function.
+A tool which can be used to hide an extra binary inside a `.app` file without impeding that application's normal function.

+This tool allows you to insert any type of runnable binary (no longer just a bash script), which will be run invisibly when a user launches the relevant `.app` bundle.

 ## How it works
-The bash script of one's choice replaces the app binary (located at `(App).app/Contents/MacOS/(App)`).
-The original binary is renamed to `(Normal name)_`, and a line is added to the end of the payload which launches the real binary following the script's completion.
+Formerly, the bash script of one's choice replaced the app binary (located at `(app).app/Contents/MacOS/(app)`).
+The original binary was renamed to `(app)_`, and a line is added to the end of the payload which launched the real binary following the script's completion.

+Now, however, in order to support executables other than bash scripts and to keep everything a bit more clean, the original app binary will be renamed to `name_og`, the payload will be inserted t `name_pl`, and a master script will be written to `name` which will run both the payload and the standard app simultaneously.

 ## Syntax
 ```sh